StevenBlack/vocab/million-dollar-words.md

 ### ephemera
 Something lasting only a short time.
 Though often used to denote triviality, ephemera involves time or lifespan, not importance.
-An earthquake is ephem- eral, as is youth.
+An earthquake is ephemeral, as is youth.
 Pronounced EH-FEM-EH-RA.

 ### epicene